 This last reading comes from one of the four narratives of Jesus' life and ministry.
 A three year cycle allows us to focus on a different Gospel: Year A for Matthew, B for Mark and C for Luke.
 John is used at different times throughout the three years.

-Having heard lessons from scripture the preacher seeks to proclaim God's love reflected in these texts, applying them as much as possible to current issues in the church and the world.
+Having heard the day’s lessons from the Scriptures, the preacher seeks to proclaim God's love reflected in these texts, applying them as much as possible to current issues in the church and the world.

 The early Christian church nearly divided over substantial disagreements in theology about the person of Jesus and the relationship between God the Creator, the Son and the Holy Spirit.
 To resolve these differences the Emperor Constantine called a convocation of the Bishops in the year 325 AD to the city of Nicea.
 After much controversy the statement of beliefs they crafted became known to future generations as the Nicene Creed.
 The word "creed" is from the Latin word "Credo" which means "I believe."
 This Creed has been recited by Christians ever since as a response to the Word of the Lord.
 Another similar Creed used by the Church is known as the Apostles Creed and is used at Baptisms and other daily prayer services.
-We use an alternate creed the third week of each month when we use a more contemporary service.
+Occasionally, more contemporary statements known as “Affirmations of Faith” are used in place of the Nicene Creed.

 Prayers of the People

 Another response to the Word of the Lord is prayer.
-Our Prayer Book contains six forms offering a variety of methods, but each contains petitions regarding the Church and the world, those who have died and a general call for personal petitions.
-At St. Mary's we use a different source for our Prayers of the People, one whose prayers are specifically geared to the theme of the scripture readings that week.
-These are found in the weekly bulletin.
+The Book of Common Prayer contains six forms offering a variety of methods, but each contains petitions regarding the Church and the world, those who have died, and a general call for personal petitions.
+Seasonally, different forms of the Prayers of the People may be offered.

-The celebrant gathers or "collects" the prayers of the faithful with one concluding prayer usually chosen from BCP p.
-394-395.
-In our case, the alternative source for our prayers also provides a concluding collect.
+The celebrant gathers or "collects" the prayers of the faithful with a concluding prayer

-Having heard the Word of God, affirmed our faith using the Creed and offered prayers for our various needs and concerns, we take a moment to prepare ourselves for communion through confession.
+Having heard the Word of God, affirmed our faith using the Creed, and offered prayers for the Church, the world, and ourselves, we take a moment to prepare ourselves for communion through confession.
 After the invitation to "Confess our sins against God and our neighbor", a moment of silence is offered to gather our thoughts about how we understand sin in our lives and take stock of that for which we are truly sorry and hope to correct or make amends.
 Confession has two main parts: identifying the sin and the intention to address it.
 While we recite the words together in a general form, it is intended that in our hearts, we reveal the particular intentions to God.

 Passing the Peace